sedc-codecademy/skwd8-niwd1-wdel4/Homework/Homework.md

 &nbsp;

-#### For the need of client payment process as part of the Lamazon Application you will have to implement the **Invoice** feature !! ❗
+#### For the need of the client payment process as part of the Lamazon Application you will have to implement the **Invoice** feature ❗❗❗

 ##### Invoice is an actual recipe that in real world application we are obligated to give to a client after successful payment.
 As from our perspective it should at least contain following information: